 In essence, I left at least $5,000,000, and closer to $11,000,000 on the table if I could have just hung on until now!

 Sam has told people in his post on doing retirement all over again, that life is long and to not be overly in a rush to retire early.
 He is right.
-Nine years later, I remember the day I signed the sale document like it was yesterday.
+Over a decade later, I remember the day I signed the sale document like it was yesterday.

 As you get older, you start thinking about leaving a legacy for your children.
 Unfortunately, I cannot proudly tell my children this is what dad built because what dad built is gone.
 Creating a family business would have been a wonderful.